 NHRC makes slew of recommendations for improving COVID management at Delhi govt-run hospital

-The NHRC suggests to LNJP Hospital to provide psychological counselling to medical and paramedical staff on COVID-19 duty, the rights panel tweeted..
+The NHRC suggests to LNJP Hospital to provide psychological counselling to medical and paramedical staff on COVID-19 duty, the rights panel tweeted.
+Besides, COVID Care Centre be created for those positive patients who live in slums, rehabilitation colonies, including those who don't have independent toilet, room for quarantine, it recommended.

+Also, the rights panel suggested that for augmenting manpower, services of final year MBBS students can also be availed appropriately.
+"The retired medical and paramedical staff in sound health can also be roped in," it said.

+Prior to the team's visit, the Commission on June 10 had sent notices to the Union health ministry and the Delhi government over the COVID-19 pandemic situation in the national capital, and asked them to submit a report in 10 days on healthcare facilities and related issues.
+The NHRC had then said the idea of the visit was to help hospital administration to "plug loopholes in their functioning and not just find faults".

 - READ MORE ON: